akvus/akv-vim-config/README.md

 1. Install python and at `$HOME\AppData\Local\nvim\init.vim` add `let g:python3_host_prog = '$HOME\AppData\Local\Programs\Python\Python310\python.exe'` or whetever your path to python is
 1. Run nvim and `:PlugInstall`
 1. At nvim run `:checkhealth` and fix if sth is wrong

+### Connect an Android device with WSL2

+1. Connect a device with USB and allow the connection
+2. Enable remote connection at Developer options at the device
+3. adb pair ip:port, where ip and port are give at the remote connection settings
+4. adb connect ip:port, where ip and port are give at the remote connection settings